blixt/js-bigint/README.md

 This is a pure JavaScript library, unlike other libraries that do the same thing.

-***Note:*** This is still a very early version and a lot of operations are missing.

 Example
 -------

-Here's how to create a `BigInt` from a series of binary values:

 ```js
 var bigint = require('bigintjs');